 There are other types of soft infrastructure beyond roads and bridges.
 Better food storage and processing infrastructure also helps rural producers, by allowing inventories to be held for longer.
 Collection systems could also be improved.
 All of these investments support rural agricultural production and the livelihoods of producers.
-Indeed, it is vitally important that any spending on infrastructure is skewed towards the needs of rural producers, not the multinational companies running PNG's logging and mining industries, and is focused on maintenance of the existing system.202 to be located near research stations and urban centres, and therefore most rural villagers lack access to information and support to improve the production and marketing of their produce.
-Effective investment in extension services would remedy this and help get the information out to the people who need it.203
+Indeed, it is vitally important that any spending on infrastructure is skewed towards the needs of rural producers, not the multinational companies running PNG's logging and mining industries, and is focused on maintenance of the existing system.

+More government investment in agricultural extension services is also needed.
+These extension services have tended to be located near research stations and urban centres, and therefore most rural villagers lack access to information and support to improve the production and marketing of their produce.
+Effective investment in extension services would remedy this and help get the information out to the people who need it.